 We are convinced that the only real solution to poverty, hunger and health of African countries is education.

-ANBIs - Tax-free donations
+ANBI - Tax-free donations

-Hi, I'm Inge Butterman from Rheden and this is our daughter Rosalie (8-6-2009).
+Hi, I'm Inge Butterman Rheden and this is our daughter Rosalie (8-6-2009).

 6 years I have been a board member at Salek.

-My name is Guido Naezer (chairman), I'm living in Arnhem 33 years (2009), and married to Rosario.
+My name is Guido Naezer (chairman), I'm 33 years (2009), living in Arnhem and married to Rosario.